Enroll the child into the appropriate school or early intervention services within 5 days of receiving the Notice to Provider.

 Public schools – You may choose to enroll the child into the local district school or apply for open enrollment into an out-of-district school.

 Charter schools – Children in foster care may be enrolled in a local charter school.
-One option is Ombudsman Charter Schools (locations in Maricopa County and Tucson), a tuition free charter high school that provides an alternative to traditional high school for students ages 14-21 who are at risk of dropping out or who have dropped out of school and who want to return and earn their diploma.
+One option is Ombudsman Charter Schools (locations in Phoenix and Tucson), a tuition free charter high school that provides an alternative to traditional high school for students ages 14-21 who are at risk of dropping out or who have dropped out of school and who want to return and earn their diploma.
 Website

 Virtual/online schools – Before enrolling a child who is in foster care into a virtual or online school, get permission from the case manager in writing.
 Some school districts also have online schools.
 Some virtual charter schools in Arizona are: AZVA, Connections Academy; and Prima Vera.